tkurtbond/tkurtbond.github.io/posts/2020/07/29/acks-pod-books-from-drivethrurpg-finally-arrived.rst

 * `Secrets of the Nethercity`
 * `The Sinister Stone of Sakkara`

-I had already received_, a couple weeks ago, one book from that order:
+I had already received_, some weeks ago, one book from that order:

 * `Auran Empire Primer`